mre/envy/README.md

     deny      Revokes the authorization of a given `.env` file edit      Edit the envy config file
-    export    Export environment variables based on the current directory help      Prints this message or the help of the given subcommand(s) hook      Print the hook to activate envy for your shell path      Print path to envy config file
+    export    Export environment variables based on the current directory find      Find a single environment variable and print its value help      Prints this message or the help of the given subcommand(s) hook      Print the hook to activate envy for your shell path      Print path to envy config file